amitkvaio/micro-services-ws-2/I-currency-exchange-service-Resilience4j/HELP.md

 </dependency>
 ```

-This adds **Resilience4j** support in your Spring Boot app.
+This adds **Resilience4j** support in our Spring Boot app.
 Resilience4j is a **fault-tolerance library**.
- – it helps your app stay stable and reliable when calling other services or APIs.
+ – it helps our app stay stable and reliable when calling other services or APIs.

 ---